Scottish Income tax

 Over the last few years, the Scottish government has been given increasingly wide-ranging powers over setting their own income tax rates and bands.

-From 6 April 2018, there will be five tax bands for Scottish taxpayers.
+There are now five tax bands for Scottish taxpayers.

 Scotland’s finance secretary, Derek Mackay, said the change will mean those earning under £33,000 in Scotland will pay less tax.

 Higher earners in Scotland will pay more tax than the rest of the UK, with the higher tax rate rising from 40% to 41%, and the top rate from 45% to 46%.

 |Starter rate||£11,850 - £13,850||19%|

 |Intermediate rate||£24,000 - £43,430||21%|

 The rest of the UK only has the personal allowance and three bands (basic rate, higher rate and additional rate).

 Who is affected?